-Our body needs different minerals in different amount which lead the body to categorize minerals in two types.
-Minerals that are required in larger amount in body are known as “Macro Minerals or major minerals”.
-Minerals that are in smaller amount in body are known as “micro or trace minerals”.
+Our body needs different minerals in a different amount which lead the body to categorize minerals in two types.
+Minerals that are required in a larger amount in a body are known as “Macro Minerals or major minerals”.
+Minerals that are in a smaller amount in a body are known as “micro or trace minerals”.
 Both types of minerals are essential.

 Let’s discuss major nutrients one by one in detail.
 What they are, what function they perform in our body and from what food we can obtain them.

-Calcium is most important mineral which our body need in larger amount.
-Calcium is responsible of making bones strong.
+Calcium is the most important mineral which our body needs in a larger amount.
+Calcium is responsible for making bones strong.
 Calcium also speeds up coagulation process, a process in which blood is converted from liquid to solid state (Blood Clotting).
 Calcium is also necessary for performing our nervous system and muscle properly.
-Calcium is involved in vascular contraction, nerve transmission and hormonal secretion.
-It is the mineral that your body need at every stage of your life.
+Calcium is involved in vascular contraction, nerve transmission, and hormonal secretion.
+It is the mineral that your body needs at every stage of your life.

-According to study by Loyola University Healthcare System, adequate intake of calcium reduces risk of fracture, Osteoporosis (a bone disease in which body loses too much bones, makes little bones or both) and diabetes
+According to a study by Loyola University Healthcare System, adequate intake of calcium reduces the risk of fracture, Osteoporosis (a bone disease in which body loses too many bones, makes little bones or both) and diabetes

 People with some disorder cannot obtain enough this mineral so they should find some other alternative source of getting this mineral.
-According to study, people with lactose intolerance intake lower amount of sodium and they should find other source of getting calcium.
+According to a study, people with lactose intolerance intake lower amount of sodium and they should find other sources of getting calcium.

 Calcium Dose per day

 Amount of calcium intake varies from age to age.
-Here is list of amount of daily sodium intake at different life stage (Recommended Dietary Allowances (RDAs) for Calcium).
+Here is a list of the amount of daily sodium intake at different life stage (Recommended Dietary Allowances (RDA) for Calcium).

 |Life Stage||Recommended Amount|